 Rest for at least 20 minutes after your post-sauna shower to allow the body to come back to equilibrium.
 It may not feel like it, but your body has just done a lot of work!
 Have a meal after sauna with some added natural salt such as sea salt to replace minerals and balance electrolytes.

 Above all else, really enjoy your sauna and allow the experience to benefit you in both mind and body.
-This is a great time to enjoy a book, your favourite music or podcast (if you’re not in a steam sauna!) or simply to sit and meditate and just be.
+This is a great time to enjoy a book, your favorite music or podcast (if you’re not in a steam sauna!) or simply to sit and meditate and just be.
 So…when’s your next spa day?

 Sources for this article: